How to Create Online Community Guidelines - Personify

 Download the APA 7th Edition Publication Manual here

-The NAJFNR discourages citations from predatory and dubious journals or publishers, as these can negatively impact the journal's reputation in indexing databases.
-We strive to maintain a rigorous publication process to uphold recognized international standards and ensure the quality and credibility of the articles we publish.
+NAJFNR strongly discourages citations from predatory and dubious journals or publishers, as these may adversely affect the journal's reputation in indexing databases.
+We are committed to maintaining a rigorous publication process that upholds recognized international standards and ensures the quality and credibility of published articles.

 https://beallslist.weebly.com/